-The informal sector recycles material at an efficiency rate between 20 to 30 percent.
-Provision of technology to these informal actors who are willing to formalize will allow benefits in the socioeconomic and environmental space.
+The informal sector recycles material at an efficiency rate between 20 to 30 percent .
+Provision of technology to these informal actors who are willing to formalize will allow benefits in the socio-economic and environmental space.
 Social benefits to the informal sector can accrue from formalizes livelihoods in E-waste recycling by use of technology.
-Proper registration of their units allows them to reach out to disposers of e-waste both individuals and bulk consumers.
-The recognition also help in the upliftment of social status from being at the lowest rung in the value chain for e-waste.
-To authorized and formal recyclers pursuing their livelihoods to add value to materials and being resource- efficient.
+Proper registration of their units allows them to reach out to disposers of e-waste both individuals and bulk consumers .
+The recognition also help in the upliftment of social status from being at the lowest rung in the value chain for e-waste To authorized and formal recyclers pursuing their livelihoods to add value to materials and be resource- efficient.

-Divide in 5 groups

-Each group will develop a plan to develop a collection point for their college.
-The plan will comprise of the following points:

-- Overall goal

-- Activities to be undertaken

-- Strategies to be adopted

-- Timelines for setting up the collection point

-- Partnerships and linkages to be established with people,

-- Possible challenges

-- Permissions to be taken for the college authorities

-This is followed by presentations by the groups.

-REAL WORLD CONNECT
+INFORMATION APPLICATION INSTRUCT: Divide in 5 groups Each group will develop a plan to develop a collection point for their college.
+The plan will comprise of the following points: - Overall goal - Activities to be undertaken - Strategies to be adopted - Timelines for setting up the collection point - Partnerships and linkages to be established with people, - Possible challenges - Permissions to be taken for the employer This is followed by presentations by the groups.
+REAL WORLD CONNECT SAY Talk to 5 Bulk consumers in your city and learn about their experience of managing waste in their office.